 Our account managers handle sales to ATE manufacturers and are responsible for a portfolio of customer accounts and for managing certain independent sales representatives.
-In addition, our account managers are responsible for applications engineering, custom product design, pricing, quotations, proposals and transaction negotiations.
+In addition, our account managers are responsible for pricing, quotations, proposals and transaction negotiations, and they assist with applications engineering and custom product design.
 Technical support is provided to North American customers and independent sales representatives by employees based in New Jersey, California, Texas, Arizona, and Oregon.